 With a few well-placed catheters, HDR brachytherapy can provide a very precise treatment for cancer that takes only a few minutes.
 After a series of treatments, the catheters are removed.
 There are no radioactive seeds left in the body, as is the case with other types of brachytherapy.

 Each HDR brachytherapy treatment takes about 15-20 minutes.

 Low-dose rate brachytherapy

-- Permanent LDR Brachytherapy: This type of low-dose rate brachytherapy involves placing radioactive seeds directly into the oral cancer tumor.
+Low-dose rate (LDR) brachytherapy involves placing radioactive seeds directly into the oral cancer tumor.
+Also sometimes called permanent seed implants, LDR brachytherapy uses radioactive seeds bound together in short rows and permanently implants them into the organ.
 These pellets emit low levels of radiation for several weeks.
 When this radiation treatment ends, the harmless seeds are left in place permanently.

 LDR brachytherapy is a one-time procedure performed on an outpatient basis.
 The procedure itself generally takes about an hour.